John 7:3-21 Jesus' Brothers

 His doctrine comes directly from God the Father, and those who truly seek after God instead of their own glory will recognize that.
-As for the Jews, they don't even keep the doctrines handed down through Moses since they're trying to kill Jesus in violation of the Commandment not to commit murder.
+As for the Jews, they don't even keep the doctrines handed down through Moses since they're trying to kill Him in violation of the Commandment not to commit murder.

 Why did the people think that Jesus had "a demon" (John 7:20)?

 Unaware of their leaders' murder plot against Jesus, they thought He was paranoid or possessed for saying that there was a plot to murder Him.